TerminalMan/nao/README.md

 # Changelog

+## v1.2.0
+- New configurable option `maxinterval` that set the maximum interval in days between repetitions of the same flashcard.

 ## v1.1.0
 - Improved `nao info` readability.
 - It is now possible to set the deck directory to a directory whose path contains multiple consecutive whitespaces through the `naorc` file.